-I believe strongly in the magic of psychotherapy. our mental health is intricately linked to our physical health, something that is often ignored. humans who allow themselves to be vulnerable and seek out professional guidance, to me, are strong and brave. life can be greatly enhanced when we explore our personal beliefs, values, and hopes in relation to our thoughts, feelings, and behaviors.
+I believe strongly in the magic of therapy. our mental health is intricately linked to our physical health, something that is often ignored. humans who allow themselves to be vulnerable and seek out professional guidance, to me, are strong and brave. life can be greatly enhanced when we explore our personal beliefs, values, and hopes in relation to our thoughts, feelings, and behaviors.
 I strive to nurture and support clients as they tap into greater balance and peace within, even amidst the external chaos that is life.
 The minuscule shifts in thoughts and behaviors often lead to the greatest long-term rewards.

 i was also dancing professionally with a local modern dance company during this time, and I stumbled upon an incredible new public high school with a focus on the arts.
 I decided to follow my heart and pursue a teaching credential in 2005. from 2009-2021, i directed the dance program at canyon crest academy high school. i maintained my california family therapy license and saw individual clients off and on during my career as a teacher.
 As a teacher, I aimed to provide all of my students with an understanding of the mind/body connection, a long-lasting awareness of their own body, a sense of life balance, and an appreciation for the immeasurable value of movement as a form of therapy.